-- Be consistent with planned land use, growth objectives, and transportation plans. - Enhance access and connectivity to FrontRunner, to regional transit and trails, and across I-15.
+- Be consistent with planned land use, growth objectives, and transportation plans. - Support the planned FrontRunner Double Track projects and enhance access and connectivity to FrontRunner, regional transit and trails, and across I-15.

 Strengthen the Economy

 - Replace aging infrastructure on I-15. - Enhance the economy by reducing travel delay on I-15.